Kingston Norman Rogers Airport: History

 Before 1940, Kingston was served only by the Kingston Airfield, a grass strip just north of the city's downtown, which closed in 1942.
 In 1940, during the Second World War, an airfield was built to the west of Kingston to serve as a training station for the Royal Air Force's No. 31 Service Flying Training School (SFTS).
 The school provided advanced flight training in Battle and Harvard aircraft.
 In 1942 the school became part of the British Commonwealth Air Training Plan (BCATP).
 The BCATP's No. 14 Service Flying Training School moved to Kingston in 1944 and merged with the RAF school.
 No. 14 SFTS used Harvards, Yales and Ansons.
 The airport's runway outline displays the classic BCATP triangle pattern.
 A decommissioned yellow Harvard aircraft now stands on a pedestal near the airport entrance to commemorate the airport's wartime role.
+The airport is home to Royal Canadian Air Force Association 416 Wing Kingston.

 In 1953, naval air squadron VC 921 was formed as a tender to HMCS Cataraqui, and used the airport.
 The unit operated Harvards and one C-45D Expeditor until it was disbanded in 1959.

 The airport was transferred to city control in 1972.

 The airport was originally built with six 2,500 ft runways; however, this was reduced to three, as they were all parallel runways.
 One can still see where some parts of the parallel runways were from the air.
-Later, runway 01/19 was extended northwards to a length of 5000 ft to handle larger aircraft, and it is planned to be extended to 6000 ft (the prevailing wind is from the south off Lake Ontario).
+Later, runway 01/19 was extended northwards to a length of 5000 ft to handle larger aircraft, and it was later extended to 6000 ft (the prevailing wind is from the south off Lake Ontario).
 Runway 07/25 was extended northeastwards to a length of nearly 4000 ft, with no plans to extend it, due to the requirements for certified airports on runways over a certain length.
 The remaining runway, 12/30, was decommissioned in 2003 and converted to a taxiway.

+Kingston Airport became a part of the Southern Ontario Airport Network (SOAN), a newly formed airport alliance, in 2017.
+This network comprises 12 commercial airports in Southern Ontario.

-In 2018, the city began on extending the runway 01/19 from 5,000 ft to 6,001 ft.
+In 2018, the city extended runway 01/19 from 5,000 ft to 6,001 ft.
 At the same time, the terminal was under construction with plans to expand the post security waiting area to accommodate larger aircraft such as a 737 or Q400.
 Construction is also underway at the departure and arrival areas to accommodate more passengers as well as a general renovation to make it more inviting and accessible.